avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-2-grammar-review.md

 Each string can contain 0+ characters.
 You can use `\` to escape characters.

-JS was built when Unicode was a 16-bit char set, so all characters are 16 bits wide.
+JS was built when Unicode was a 16-bit charset, so all characters are 16 bits wide.
 Further, there are no char types, but you can use a string of one character instead.

 "Strings are immutable, a string can never be changed.
 But it is easy to make a new string by concatenating other strings together..."